 If you are seeking resources in Putnam County and the surrounding region, please contact us to discuss your particular needs.
-There are many online resources and other avenues to help that can be found on our Clearinghouse Services page.
+There are many online resources and other avenues to help that can be found on our Finding Help page.

 If you want to explore where you may be in relation to others and/or find out how severe your condition may be, we recommend taking one or more screenings through the Mental Health America national website.

 If you would like to read more about how MHAoPC is involved in our community, check out our events and articles in our blog, MHA in the News.

 Our annual “Don’t Dodge the Issues” Dodgeball Tournament is three years running (with a break for COVID).
 When our calendar allows, we invite you to join MHAoPC in our events (and as a member if you can) to help support mental health endeavors in Putnam County.

 MHAoPC is actively involved in the community, from serving on boards and coalitions to offering activities and events we interact with folks from all walks of life.

 One of our greatest strengths is serving with others to guide resources and vision on subjects that have a mental health component.
 We act as a voice for mental health issues and perspectives.
 We strive to voice the concerns of those who can’t speak for themselves, to call out and destigmatize mental health issues, and to add the perspective of mental health resources in our area.

 Below are some of the local committees and organizations in which we participate:

 Putnam County Community Corrections Advisory Board

 We are the mental health advocate voice on this board, which determines the direction and resources for corrections programs in Putnam County.